GhilasIC/Digital1.1/docs/info.md

 ## Selection & Pricing

-A product code is accepted on a press (must return to 0000 between presses).

 Prices depend on the selected index (sel_idx): idx 0..3 → price 1, idx 4..7 → price 2, idx 8..12 → price 3

-When a valid selection exists and credit ≥ price, the FSM vends:

-Credit is debited by price in st_vend.
+When a valid selection exists and credit ≥ price, the FSM vends: Credit is debited by price in st_vend.
 If credit remains, it enters the make-change sequence (spaced pulses).
 Otherwise, it returns to st_select.

-Refund vs. Make-change
+# Refund vs. Make-change
 Refund (btn="0010") returns all current credit as pulses with 1-cycle gaps.
 Make-change happens after a vend if debit left credit > 0; same pulse/gap pattern.

+# Outputs (Moore)
-Outputs (Moore) dispense = '1' only while in dispense_product (exactly one clock cycle). change = '1' only while in return_change (exactly one clock cycle).
+- dispense = '1' only while in dispense_product (exactly one clock cycle).
+- change = '1' only while in return_change (exactly one clock cycle).
+- product_num (4 bits) latches the 1..13 product number on entry to st_vend, stays stable until the next coin or button press (or reset).
+This aligns naturally with the dispense_product strobe.

 Timing/Reset reset is asynchronous, active-high: immediately sends the FSM to idle.
 State updates on the rising edge of clk.
-Inputs are sampled synchronously; give them setup/hold around the rising edge.
+Inputs are sampled synchronously.
 The “one-cycle pulse” behavior comes from those terminal states automatically returning to idle on the next clock.

 ## How to test

-todoExplain how to use your project

 ## External hardware

-todoList external hardware used in your project (e.g. PMOD, LED display, etc), if any
+Inputs:
+- coin → 1x pushbutton or DIP (debounced)
+- btn(3:0) → 4x switches to issue 0001 (cancel), 0010 (refund), and 0011..1111 (products)

+Outputs:
+- 1x LED for dispense_product (short flash on vend)
+- 1x LED for change (pulses with visible gaps)
+- 4x LEDs for product_num (optional)

+Clock & reset: board oscillator + synchronous active-high reset generation.